-Lastly, dehydration can cause a bright, deep yellow, which may have an orange tinge to it.
+Lastly, dehydration can cause a bright, deep yellow, dark yellow, yellow-orange, light orange or medium orange.
 You need not be parched to be dehydrated, by the way.

 Urochrome is what gives urine its normal pale yellow color.
 When this agent is concentrated, it yields the more intense yellow characteristic of dehydration.